whatsnowplaying/whats-now-playing/docs/quirks.rst

 will instead interpret that the filename is actually `/Macintosh HD/Music/Blondie/Heart_of_Glass.mp3` when reading extra tags, performing recognition, etc.

+The Slash Handlnig setting allows you to switch the direction of all slashes in the filenames.
+This setting is particularly useful when substituting filenames from Windows to other operating systems and vice-versa.
+The slash changes happen prior to path substitution, so keep that in mind.
+For example,

+Slash Handling: \ to / is set
+Starting File Path: Z:/av
+Replacement File Path: /av

+If the original file was `Z:\av\Music\Band\Cool Song.mp3`, the above settings will change that to `/av/Music/Band/Cool Song.mp3`

       NOTE: This quirk is not supported with MPRIS2.